Elwenor/Blackhole-LLM/README.md

                 * **Min-Max**: While fast, it is highly sensitive to outliers, which can skew the entire feature range.
                 * **Quantile-based**: Although stable, these methods are computationally expensive during inference, as they require a lookup table or a full dataset scan.
         * **Loss Function**: For the numeric prediction head, we employ the **Mean Squared Error (MSE)** loss, which measures the squared difference between the predicted and target numeric embeddings, ensuring the model learns to represent numerical values accurately.
-  * **`blackhole/nova/`**: This is the designated location for the core language model architecture (e.g., a Transformer class) that will integrate tokens and numerical embeddings.
+  * **`blackhole/nova/`**: This is the designated location for the core language model architecture and training-related modules (e.g., a Transformer class and training scripts).
+It integrates tokens and numerical embeddings to form the complete training pipeline.
   * **`scripts/`**: This directory contains various scripts for project management, including:
       * Unit tests (`scripts/tests/`).
       * Benchmark scripts (`scripts/benchmarks/`).